Is the Death Doula Path Right for You? Take the Free Quiz →

 Families often know they need help, but they are not always sure what kind.
 Understanding the difference between caregiving and dementia doula support can make it easier to build a more complete circle of care.

 Hands-on help matters.
 Emotional support matters.
 Attuned presence matters.
 Communication support matters.
-When dementia changes the way a person moves through the world, families may benefit from support that honors not only what needs to be done, but also how it feels to live through it.
+When dementia changes the way a person moves through the world, families may benefit from support that honours not only what needs to be done, but also how it feels to live through it.

 Interested in Dementia Doula Training?